rvega/Fan-Control-Daemon/README.md

 It actually copies mbpfan to /usr/sbin.

-An init file suitable for /lib/lsb/init-functions (Debian & Ubuntu fur sure) Is located in the main folder of the source files.
-It is called mbpfan.init.
-Rename it to mbpfan, give it execution permissions (chmod +x mbpfan) and move it to /etc/init.d
+An init file suitable for /lib/lsb/init-functions (Debian & Ubuntu fur sure) is located in the main folder of the source files.
+It is called mbpfan.init.debian Rename it to mbpfan, give it execution permissions (chmod +x mbpfan) and move it to /etc/init.d
 Then, add it to the default runlevels with sudo update-rc.d mbpfan defaults (Ubuntu example)

+An init file suitable for Fedora (and probably RedHat) can be found in the file mbpfan.init.fedora

 Run Instructions
 ---------------------